 - Pay at least the minimum amount on all student loans, both private and federal.

 - Find extra funds in your budget and make a monthly extra payment toward the private student loan that you want to pay off first.
 This could be the loan with the highest interest rate, lowest balance or worst forbearance options.

 - Continue to do this each month until the private student loan is paid off.

 - Once this top-priority private student loan is paid off, continue with the next private loan until it’s paid off as well.

 If your private loans are small in value or have lower interest rates, then this strategy might not make clear financial sense right now.

 Just keep in mind that you always have more flexibility with federal student loans, should you have to adjust your repayment strategy down the road.
-So, you might want to take every chance you have to pay off the private loans once and for all.
+So, you might want to take every chance you have to pay off the private loans first.